 For my part, being a few years older than Michael, I of course knew of the Jackson 5 and one could hardly miss Thriller, Billie Jean and Bad.
 But other than his greatest hits, I have to admit I largely was unaware of Michael’s career and his impact on music and popular culture.
 Perhaps it was because his music came under the pop genre that I never paid much attention.
 Pop wasn’t to be taken seriously in my view, blues and rock and roll was where it was at.

-In writing this I’m noticing what drew me in first.
-Someone else might have been drawn in by the music first, but for me it was MJ’s humanitarian side, then his dancing and performance style as a solo artist and yes eventually I began to absorb the music itself.
+Michael Jackson the humanitarian, followed by Michael Jackson the dancer and yes eventually Michael Jackson the artist drew me in.
 I was to discover, that no matter which song Michael Jackson either wrote himself, was given or collaborated on, I liked them all.
 Unusual for me, as is more often the case, just one or two songs of a recording artist will grab me, not their entire catalogue.
 Early on I recognized his genius encompassed musicality far beyond just one genre.
 Just now looking it up, I find it included soul, R&B, disco, funk, gospel, synthpop, hiphop, rock, New Jack swing, and adult contemporary.

 From here I recall my research mushrooming in any number of directions simultaneously.
 I needed to know about it “all” and how it “all” started: the history of his childhood and family background; the influences he cited, which again led to weeks, months of researching anyone whom he had credited like Sam and Dave and of course James Brown; his years performing with his siblings and family and learning all about Motown and all the performers and groups, Michael’s musical contemporaries, coming out of Barry Gordy’s Hitsville, many of whose songs were familiar to me as a child growing up in the 60’s with a radio clamped to my ear listening to an American station in the middle of the night.